DoubleTrio/dungeon-pack/README.md

 # trios-dungeon-pack
 A mod that adds more dungeons to base PMDO.
-Currently, 1 additional dungeon is included!
+Currently, 2 (one of them WIP) additional dungeon is included!

 ## Dungeons

  - **Wishmaker Cave** - A new, challenging roguelocke dungeon.
 May your wishes come true...

+ - **Emberfrost Depths** - A story dungeon revolving around fire and ice.
+Can you overcome the elements with the help of **ENCHANTMENTS** or will it be too hot (or cold...) for you to handle?

 ## Installation